Council Tax information

 For Recovery enquiries, Summons, Liability Orders, Payment Arrangements or Attachment of Earnings/Benefits notices:

-PLEASE NOTE: Our Opening Hours for enquiries: Monday to Friday 9.00am to 5.00pm except for the first Thursday each month when the office closes at 3.00pm for staff training
+PLEASE NOTE: Our Opening Hours for enquiries: Monday to Friday 9.00am to 5.00pm except for Wednesday when the is closed between 09:00 to 10:00 for staff training